6 Best Day Trips to Pompeii from Sorrento

 Pompeii with Mount Vesuvius in the background| ©Antonio Campoy

-The excavations of Pompeii are the third most visited museum site in Italy.
+The excavations at Pompeii are the third most visited museum site in Italy.
 It is so large that one day is not enough to discover all its secrets; the guide will focus on the most famous monuments, such as the Forum and the Temple of Jupiter.

 • Duration: 8 hours or more